closerdao/proof-of-presence/README.md

-# TDF Smart contracts
+# Proof of Presence

-This is a collection of contracts aiming to implement tokenized timesharing real state.
+This is a collection of contracts aiming to implement tokenized timeshare access to land projects.

 This contracts include: